Data Corruption and Loss¶

 We would like to dispel some common myths:

-Open Source file systems are less prone to data loss than proprietary systems: Wrong, NTFS is rather a tiny notch better than ext4, ReiserFs, JFS, XFS, to name just the most popular file systems that often come as default storage format disk used by distributions.
+Open Source file systems are less prone to data loss than proprietary systems: Wrong, NTFS is rather a tiny notch better than ext4, ReiserFs, JFS, XFS, to name just the most popular file systems that often come as default disk storage format used by distributions.

 Storage Volume Estimation¶

-Backup and Recover¶
+Backup and Recovery¶

 Disaster Prevention¶